-RW: ring width; SG: specific gravity; SM: specific modulus
+*** P<10-3; ns: P>0.05; RW: ring width; SG: specific gravity; SM: specific modulus

 3.3.3.
 Plot level

 Table 9 shows the descriptors of the distribution of mean values of properties per plot.
 Variability at the plot level, as quantified by the coefficients of variation, was significantly lower than for the tree level, consistent with the large part of variance at the between-tree level (Table 4, “Tree” factor).